 Because our program is highly competitive, tuition is nonrefundable.

-Please contact the program to receive additional information or to be put on the appropriate mailing list for posters, brochures, and updates.
+Please contact the program to receive additional information or to be put on the appropriate mailing list for posters, flyers, and updates.

 I am a high school student and I already submitted my 1st quarter grades.
 Do I also need my school to send in my 2nd quarter grades?